Conformal Frequency Estimation using Discrete Sketched Data with Coverage for Distinct Queries: Introduction

-Estimating the frequency of an object given a lossy reduced representation, or {\em sketch}, of a big data set is a classical problem ~\citep[e.g.,][etc]{misra1982finding,charikar2002finding}.
-This task is relevant in diverse fields including machine learning~\citep{shi2009hash}, cybersecurity~\citep{schechter2010popularity}, natural language processing~\citep{goyal2012sketch}, genetics~\citep{zhang2014these}, and privacy~\citep{cormode2018privacy}.
-Sketching is often practically motivated by memory limitations, as large numbers of distinct symbols may otherwise be computationally expensive to analyze~\citep{zhang2014these}, or by privacy constraints, in situations where the original data contain sensitive information~\citep{kockan2020sketching}.
-There exist many sketching algorithms, several of which aim to efficiently approximate the empirical frequencies of the compressed objects.
-We refer to \cite{cormode2020small} for a recent review of sketching.
+Estimating the frequency of a queried object given a lossy reduced representation, or {\em sketch}, of a large discrete data set is a classical problem ~\citep[e.g.,][etc]{misra1982finding,charikar2002finding}.
+This task is relevant in diverse fields including machine learning~\citep{shi2009hash}, cybersecurity~\citep{schechter2010popularity}, natural language processing~\citep{goyal2012sketch}, privacy~\citep{cormode2018privacy}, and biology~\citep{zhang2014these}.
+For example, in biology, researchers may want to efficiently count the occurrences of a contiguous sequence of nucleotides within a large DNA database, as that can help identify common motifs that are associated with evolutionary relatedness between different organisms or are involved in important regulatory processes \citep{saavedra2020mining}.

-Our paper studies the problem of precisely quantifying the uncertainty of empirical frequency estimates obtained from sketched data.
-We wish to avoid making strong assumptions about the inner workings of the sketching procedure, which may be complex and even unknown.
-The key ideas of the described solution are applicable regardless of how the data are compressed, but the exposition of this paper will focus for simplicity on a particularly well-known sketching algorithm and some popular variations thereof.